Janowoj/media/README.md

 // We are going to use the data, error and isLoading properties to render the list of albums.

 // We are going to use the Skeleton, ExpandablePanel and Button components to show the loading indicator.

+// We are going to declare a variable called content again to render:
+Skeleton, if isLoading is set to true, error message, if error is set to true, ExpandablePanel, if there error and isLoading are set to false.

+// We are going to use the data property to render the list of albums.

+# Adding a button to add a new album

+// By clicking a button we are going to make a POST request to the API server to create a new album, so we are going to use the useAddAlbumMutation() hook.

+// The body of the request is going to be an object with a title property and a userId property.

+1. Do we create brand new query module?
+   No, we are going to use the existing one.
+   We are going to add the second endpoint to the existing query module.

+// importing fake library to generate random data

+2. - 5.
+Adding the second endpoint to the existing query module

+addAlbums: builder.mutation({
+query: (user) => {
+return {
+url: '/albums',
+method: 'POST',
+body: {
+userId: user.id,
+title: faker.commerce.productName()
+}
+}
+}
+}),

+6. - 7.
+Exporting the automatically generated hooks

+7. - 9.
+Export hook from the store/index.js file and use it inside of the components.

+# Differences between useAddAlbumMutation() and useFetchAlbumsQuery()

+const {data, isLoading, error} = useFetchAlbumsQuery(user);

+// Queries run immadiately when the component is rendered on the screen (by default).

+const [addAlbum, results] = useAddAlbumMutation();

+// Mutations give you a function tu run when you want to change some data.